Welcome

 Good morning, my sisters and brothers.
 Welcome to Saint Mary Magdalen National Catholic Parish.

-Our Celebrant for Mass this morning is Bishop Jim.
+The Celebrant for Mass this morning is Bishop Jim.

 As we begin, let us use the next hour to share with God in worship.
 Please take a moment and silence your electronic devices and refrain from conversations during Mass.